Salento: Festivals

+Salento is a major holiday destination for the Italian gay population, developing around the southern town of Gallipoli, the lidos at Baia Verde and nearby naturist beaches.
+Salento Pride is celebrated annually.

 Coastal towers

 The coastal towers in Salento are coastal watchtowers, as the peninsula's coast was long subject to maritime attacks by the Saracens.
 The first towers may have been built by Normans.
 The remaining historic towers are mostly from the 15th and 16th centuries.
 Many are now in ruins.